we strive to enhance the capacity of grassroots human rights defenders to overcome digital security and safety challenges.Learn More

 During the 21-days trip, we covered more than 1500 miles across 20 districts supporting over 10 organizations with device checkup and fix-up, software installations and updates, digital security tips, and general ICT consultancy directly benefitting over 50 human rights defenders.

-We got it all on camera ;) The documentary premiers on 1st November 2020.
-Watch the Trailer
+We got it all on camera ;) Watch the Documentary here.

 Music is a universal language and with good beats & lyrics, we want to package and deliver - through edutainment - digital security tips and best practices on common digital security topics to at-risk human rights defenders, journalists, minority groups, and activists.